purvakulkarni15/Polygon-Triangulation/README.md

 ##### How to find reflex angle ?

 <pre>
-While traversing a polygon in counter-clockwise direction, the vertex at which a left turn is taken is identified as a reflex vertex.
+While traversing a polygon in counter-clockwise direction, the vertex at which a right turn is taken is identified as a reflex vertex.
 Computational Steps:
-For vertices v1, v2, v3, v3 is a reflex vertex:
+For vertices v1, v2, v3 - v3 is a reflex vertex:
 1. If determinant(v2 - v1, v3 - v2) > 0 ---> Reflex Vertex.
 2. Else it is a Convex Vertex.
 </pre>